This article was updated 5/13/22

 They will also calm your fears just in case you’re still questioning if it’s too late to start breastfeeding.
 During this transition from bottle to breast, make sure that the baby is well fed at all times.
 It doesn’t matter whether it’s breast milk or formula.

 Secondly, pump as often as your baby feeds.
 Pumping will stimulate milk production so that when the baby starts latching correctly, the supply will meet his demand.
-If your breast milk is low, mix some breast milk with formula in the same bottle.

 Tips for reintroducing breastfeeding after bottle